A PIC-Based Repeater Controller

 And all in the space of 3 (Yes, three) IC's.

-The controller, built on stripboard, installed in the F494 which we used for GB3GD before moving to the FX5000
+Above, the controller, built on stripboard, installed in the F494 which we used for GB3GD before moving to the FX5000.

 For the benefit of any amateur wishing to use this design, I have placed the entire project in the public domain.
 The schematics and source code are freely available for amateur use.